Skip to Main Content

 Library resources in Canvas

-This guide provides information on linking and embedding Library resources in your Canvas course and ensuring copyright compliance.
+Information on linking and embedding Library resources in your Canvas course and ensuring copyright compliance.

 Upcoming Teaching Spotlights